d3plus/d3plus-dev/README.md

 <a name="module_d3plus-release"></a>
 #### **d3plus-release** [<>](https://github.com/d3plus/d3plus-dev/blob/master/bin/release.js#L5)

-If the version number in the package.json has been bumped, this script will compile the release, publish it to NPM, update all documentation and examples, and tag and publish release notes on Github.
+If the version number in the package.json has been bumped, this script will compile the release, publish it to NPM, update README documentation, and tag and publish release notes on Github.

 This is a script accessible from the node environment.